Muzammal-Naseer/Muzammal-Naseer/README.md

 - 🔭 My research interests are robust perception to understand and explain AI behavior, temporal perception, self-learning, AI safety, and reliability.
 -->
 - 🔭 My research interests are robust visual perception by understanding and explaining AI behavior through adversarial machine learning, temporal perception, representation learning (self-supervision, self-distillation, self-critique), and configuring the role of language models (LLMs) in building visual AI systems.
 - 🌱 You are welcome to explore my research work along with the provided code below.
-Six of the papers are accepted as **Oral/Spotlight** at ICLR, NeurIPS, CVPR, BMVC, and ACCV.
+Seven of the papers are accepted as **Oral/Spotlight** at ICLR, NeurIPS, AAAI, CVPR, BMVC, and ACCV.
 - 📫 How to reach me: muz.pak@gmail.com
-- ⚡ Fun fact: I am really into fitness and thinking to join GYM for quite some time now :smile:
+- ⚡ Fun fact: I am really into fitness and thinking of joining the GYM for quite some time now :smile:

 <!-- - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with ...